 Therefore, WFD waterbody status is taken into account by reviewing existing, new or increased abstractions and assessing whether these can meet allowable abstraction criteria.
-An allowable abstraction standard of 10% of Q95 is applied with the exception of waterbodies requiring "High" status where a higher threshold of 5% of Q95 is applied.
+An allowable 15 | Uisce Éireann | Regional Water Resources Plan- North West.
+Screening for Appropriate Assessment abstraction standard of 10% of Q95 is applied with the exception of waterbodies requiring "High" status where a higher threshold of 5% of Q95 is applied6.
 The application of these abstraction standards will help to ensure that any new or increased abstractions from rivers designated as SACs (which require "Good" and/or "High" status water quality) will align with the conservation objectives of these designated sites.
-Allowable abstraction standards for lakes are set at 10% of Q50 for "Moderate" status lakes and 5% of Q50 for "High" statues lakes respectively in line with the water quality standards applicable to lakes.
+Allowable abstraction standards for lakes are set at 10% of Q50 for "Moderate" status lakes and 5% of Q50 for "High" statues lakes respectively in line with the water quality standards applicable to lakes6.
 Further information on allowable abstractions, yield assessments and supply assessments is provided in the Framework Plan.